Tulip-0333/docs/en-GB/deltaapi/appendix.md

 Where:

   * `u` is the UNIX timestamp, in seconds, of when the first game in that match was completed;
-  * `id` is the "Delta API" match id, the one the one relative to the counter that is reset when the server restarts.
+  * `id` is the "Delta API" (also known as "internal") match id, the one the one relative to the counter that is reset when the server restarts.

 However, you don't need to care about the Vinse ID, since the Ripple stack takes care of generating it.